AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Get code hash of the specified contract.
+Gets the code hash of the contract at the specified address.

 **Parameters:**